 Direct365 First Aid At Work Training

-Working in partnership with the Red Cross we offer the most up to date first aid training courses for your company.
+Our training courses are stringently and highly accredited.
+Offering the most up to date first aid training courses for your company.

 Additionally, your employees will learn proper training on the use of Automated External Defibrillators (AED); included with every first aid work training course.